KennySoh/Technical-Interview/django.md

 admin.site.register(Group,GroupAdmin)
 ```
-## There is the List view and Detailed View
+## Listview, There is the List view and Detailed View
 ### Adding Search and Filters
 ```
 class CourseAdmin(admin.ModelAdmin):